TurboTax HelpTurboTax HelpIntuit

 3. Select Continue.

-8. On the Tax Home screen, under To do, select Tax Profile, and complete the tax profile screens for the decedent.
+8. At 2024 tax return, under To do, select Tax Profile > Your tax profile, and complete the tax profile steps for the decedent.

 1. Go to each of the applicable remaining sections of the decedent’s return and enter the required info for each section.